 $ sudo apt-get install flatpak

-The system will ask you for the password of sudo as only authorized user can install, remove and configure software on Ubuntu.
+The system will ask you for the password of sudo as only authorized users can install, remove and configure software on Ubuntu.
 The system will prompt you with a Y/n to confirm the beginning of the installation procedure.
 Enter Y and then hit Enter.
 The installation process will begin and might take some time depending on your Internet speed.
 Flatpak then will be installed on your system.

 The next step is to add the Flathub repository that contains the latest Octave package, through the following command: